chiangs/chiangs.dev/README.md

 ## What's in this monorepo?

-`/apps/web` - Remix with Typescript targeted to Vercel deployment, imports components from ui-vite package.
+`/apps/web` - Remix with Typescript targeted to Vercel deployment, imports components from ui package.

-`/apps/storybook` - Storybook with Vite Builder, stories only, imports components from ui-vite package.
+`/apps/storybook` - Storybook with Vite Builder, stories only, imports components from ui package.

 `/packages/eslint-config-custom` - Custom ES Lint configs for other packages and apps to use.